 - The seeds determine the spiciness of the jalapeno vinaigrette.
 So, decide how much is needed to suit your palate.

-- If you are sensitive towards the heat, remove entire seeds and the white membrane.
+- If you are sensitive to the heat, remove the entire seeds and the white membrane.

-- The olive oil and the lime juice have to emulsify well for the best texture(Emulsification is the process of oil and water combining together).
+- The olive oil and the lime juice have to emulsify well for the best texture(Emulsification is the process of oil and water).

-- So, pulse the blender till olive oil and the wet ingredients blend well.
+- So, pulse the blender till the olive oil and the wet ingredients blend well.

-- If you have stored roasted or frozen jalapenos, feel free to use them as well.
+- If you have stored roasted or frozen jalapenos, feel free to use them.

 Best to serve with